‘General Hospital’ Spoilers: Jason Flips Over Friz Move-In Plans

 Can A Serial Killer Be Redeemed?

 What Franco did to Jason and Sam was terrible and nearly unforgivable.
 Then again, Friz fans will tell you that Franco is not that person anymore.
 General Hospital has shown us he’s truly changed and is not the unhinged lunatic that stalked Jason and made him and Sam miserable.
-General Hospital spoilers have proved removing the brain tumor really changed the man, but didn’t change his messy history.
+General Hospital spoilers have proved that removing the brain tumor really changed the man but didn’t change his messy history.

 But we’ve also seen on General Hospital that Jason used to be a stone cold assassin with little regard for who he killed so long as he justified it in his mind.
-Jason also had his brain changed and he’s no longer a killer.
+Jason also had his brain changed, and he’s no longer a killer.
 It’s true that Jason never did anything as awful as Franco with the fake rape, but Jason does have a much higher body count than Franco per General Hospital history.
 Yes, both men have changed.

 But what is going on with Jake?
 Franco and Elizabeth are on the case, RIGHT NOW on ABC!
 Check your local listings. #GH pic.twitter.com/xoqBT2QnCG